verana-labs/verana.io-website/institutional/home.md

 ## Today’s Internet runs on implicit trust

-### We believe in verifiable trust

-- Centralized platforms decide who is trusted.
-- AI agents lack verified identity.
-- Users cannot easily verify services.
-- Privacy is routinely compromised.
-- Business models reward surveillance—not trust.
+> small section with an illustration, no blocks, in muted, dark tone.
+Blocks are optionally clickable.

+Today's digital world suffers from centralized trust, unverifiable AI agents, poor service transparency, broken privacy, and business models that prioritize surveillance over trust.

-**Verana changes this** → we provide the specifications and public infrastructure to shift the Internet to **“don’t trust, verify.”**
+**Verana changes this** → we provide the specifications and public infrastructure to shift the Internet to the **“don’t trust, verify” principle.**

+## We believe in verifiable trust

+> bigger section, in brighter tone, blocks with icon or illustration + title.
+When hover, show a description (to be written).
+Similar to accenture blocks (those without a slider)

+- **Proof-of-Trust** for any service or agent
+- **Re-decentralization** → services run on **protocol**, not platform lock-in
+- **Public verifiable trust registries**
+- **Fair Privacy-preserving business models** that rewards all participants
+- **Native kid protection** without the need of sharing sensitive data
+- **Computed reputation & governance enforcement** trust deposit, slash, etc

 ---

 ## How Verana Works

+> section with blocks, the bigger ones that have illustration on the left and content on the right

 **Verana provides:**

+- ✅ **The Verana Verifiable Trust Network** → an open, community-operated network to support trust enforcement
 - ✅ **Verifiable Trust Specification** → defines how AI agents, user agents, services,... present verifiable credentials
 - ✅ **Verifiable Public Registry Specification** → defines how ecosystems govern trust
-- ✅ **The Verana Verifiable Trust Network** → an open, community-operated network to support trust enforcement

-**Key features:**

-- **Proof-of-Trust** for any service or agent
-- **Re-decentralization** → services run on **protocol**, not platform lock-in
-- **Public verifiable trust registries**
-- **Privacy-preserving business models**
-- **Native kid protection**
-- **Computed reputation & governance enforcement**

 ---

 ## Who is Verana for?

+> small blocks, can be of the same type than the "We believe in verifiable trust" section. blocks are optionally clickable.

 ### 🏛 Ecosystem Owners & Governance Bodies

 - Build trusted, privacy-first ecosystems
+- Create and manage trust registries, credential schemas.
+Onboard issuers, verifiers and operators.
 - Monetize ethically (pay-per-verification / pay-per-issuance)
+- Make C2PA content signers resolvable

 ### 🤖 Service Providers / AI Agents

 - Become discoverable & verifiable
-- Build services users can trust
+- Build verifiable services users can trust
+- Host anywhere
+- Full privacy: no intermediaries

 ### 📲 Wallet & User Agent Developers